aav7fl/website/_posts/2024-09-09-soo-machine-and-auto-ai-aplified-legacy.md

 <summary>Post Changelog</summary>

-- **2024-09-09**: Extended LaSalle years based on a newly found yearbook advertisement.
+- **2024-09-09**: Extended LaSalle years based on a newly found advertisement.
+- **2024-09-10**: Update Robert Morrison's year of birth and include new adoptive theory.

 </details>